Here are 18 interesting facts about Montenegro. Many will help you to better plan your trip to Montenegro; others are just for fun.

-Since the summer of 2019, it is forbidden to smoke in closed restaurants but anywhere on the street and terraces, it is acceptable.
+Since the summer of 2019, it is forbidden to smoke in closed restaurants, but it is acceptable anywhere on the street and terraces.

-Most likely, no one will be trying to talk to your kid when your family is visiting Montenegro on vacation.
-Although, if it happens, just relax, remember this post and the fact that it is a part of the local culture.
+No one will most likely be trying to talk to your kid when your family is visiting Montenegro on vacation.
+If it happens, just relax, remember this post and the fact that it is a part of the local culture.

 Facts About Montenegro to Help You Understand the Country

-13. Often in supermarkets, there are no locks with keys on lockers for bags (you know, those ones where you put your belongings before getting into the store).
-At first, we were really confused and couldn’t understand why would someone try to make lockers for personal items if there is no key to lock them with.
+13. Often, in supermarkets, there are no locks with keys on lockers for bags (you know, those ones where you put your belongings before getting into the store).
+At first, we were baffled and couldn’t understand why someone would try to make lockers for personal items if there is no key to locking them.

 People in Montenegro trust each other.
 There is almost no petty theft in the country, except that time when tourists come.
-So don’t worry and know that the country is safe.
+So don’t worry and know that Montenegro is safe.

-We arrived in the rental car office just to find out that I needed a special type of insurance as a woman-driver.
-The guy was pushing really hard on the fact that I was a woman and women don’t drive as well as men and get into accidents more often, so I needed extra coverage.
+We arrived at the rental car office just to find out that I needed a particular type of insurance as a woman-driver.
+The guy was pushing really hard because I was a woman, and women don’t drive as well as men and get into accidents more often, so I needed extra coverage.
 It was really awkward.
-Once we decided to have my husband drive, the need for extra insurance went away.
+Once we decided to have my husband drive, the need for additional insurance went away.

 A Few Other Facts to Know…

 15. Montenegrin people are embarrassed to dance in bars and clubs.
-If you are having high expectations from nightlife in Montenegro, I have to disappoint you and say that it is rather chill.
+If you have high expectations from nightlife in Montenegro, I have to disappoint you and say that it is relatively chill.
 You definitely won’t see people cutting loose on the dancefloor.

-Usually, everyone is pretty modest and rather quiet.
-People love to stand at the high tables with drinks and move a little to the beat of the music.
+Usually, everyone is rather modest and relatively quiet.
+People love to stand at the high tables with drinks and move a little to the music’s beat.

 When/if ordering tea in a restaurant, do not hope for much.
-Most often you’ll get a bag of the cheapest tea with a slice of lemon and honey.
-In fact, Montenegrins believe that tea is good only in times of cold and flu.
+Most often, you’ll get a bag of the cheapest tea with a slice of lemon and honey.
+In fact, Montenegrins believe that tea is useful only in times of cold and flu.
 Funny, but true.
 So, if you love having your cuppa tea every morning, better pack a few leaves with you.